HannahMcGill/Command-Line-for-Librarians/README.md

 ---

-🧠 Why Learn Command Line?
+🧠 Why Learn Command Line (If you are a Librarian)?

 Command line tools can help librarians: